Skip to Content

 8 AM: Mist Trail to Vernal Falls

-The Mist Trail to Vernal Falls is Yosemite’s signature hike, and for good reason.
 This hike (3 miles round trip to Vernal Falls) will gift you with incredible views all along the trail, and will bring you to two stunning waterfalls.
-On your way back, you won’t believe the view of Nevada Fal and the back of Half Dome!

-You can start this hike by first going over to Happy Isles Bridge where you’ll find the Mist Trail and John Muir Trail trailheads.
 From the trailhead, you head south following the Merced River, and then you turn east at Sierra Point.
 You’ll cross the Merced at Vernal Falls Bridge and then continue east up the river until you reach Vernal Falls.

 You may have already caught sight of Vernal Falls on your first day when you were at Glacier Point, but nothing quite prepares you for how beautiful it is up close.
-As you come to the end of the Mist Trail, you’ll see why it gets its name as the mist from Vernal sprays onto you.

-4 PM: After a day of sequoia spotting or waterfall hiking, you’ll want to spend a nice last evening relaxing.
-After your hike, the Yosemite Visitor Center where they can answer your questions about the park, and also where they have a great non-profit book store and even show theater performances and movies from April to October.
-It’s opening hours are from 9:00am to 5:00pm.
+After your hike, visit the Yosemite Visitor Center, where they can answer your questions about the park, and where you’ll find a great non-profit bookstore, and even show theater performances and movies from April to October.
+Its opening hours are from 9 AM to 5 PM.

 ➤ If you haven’t yet had enough, there’s one last 20-minute hike you can take from the Visitor Center up to the Lower Yosemite Fall vista point.
-From the visitor center you head south/south-west until you join the Lower Yosemite Fall Trail.
-From there it’s about 20 minutes walk along the trail until you reach another of the park’s most fantastic viewpoints.
-This would be the perfect end to your 2 days in Yosemite National park.
+From the visitor center, you head south/southwest until you join the Lower Yosemite Fall Trail.

 Lower Yosemite Fall is the final 320-foot drop that makes up America’s tallest waterfall.
-If you head there in the spring or summer where the waterfall is peaking, the noise is truly wondrous.
+If you head there in the spring or summer when the waterfall is peaking, the noise is truly wondrous.
 You’ll actually get a view of both the upper and lower falls while you’re on the trail.

 If you take the Lower Yosemite Fall trail up to the vista point and the wooden bridge over Yosemite Creek, don’t be tempted to scramble onto the rocks.
-They are slippery even when dry, and scrambling onto them is very hazardous, no matter how fun it might look on the surface.

 Two Days in Yosemite – The Perfect Break

 When you spend two days in Yosemite, you are both fortunate and cursed at the same time.
-You are lucky to be set among some of the most incredible scenic splendour that North America has to offer.
-At the same time, however, you are unlucky that you only get to spend 48 hours in Yosemite.
+You are lucky to be set among some of the most incredible scenic splendor that North America has to offer.

-If it is your first time to Yosemite National Park, we actually recommend that you pay at least a short visit to the Yosemite Valley Visitor Center before you go anywhere else to get information on your planned stops.
 The Visitor Center in particular is useful to fully understand the potential dangers of the locations you plan to visit.
-Beautiful and luminous as Yosemite is, it is also an untamed wilderness in many parts and between the winter weather, wild animals and other things, there are always risks involved.
-Follow all the advice you are given and stick to the proper marked trails.
+Beautiful and luminous as Yosemite is, it is also an untamed wilderness in many parts, and between the winter weather, wild animals, and other things, there are always risks involved.

 I hope this guide was useful to help you plan how to spend two days in Yosemite, and gave you a few good ideas for your weekend trip to Yosemite.
 If you have any questions, leave them in the comments!